 - 2.2.1 Authority.
-In all personnel matters, the recommendation of the CPRC shall constitute the recommendation of the College Faculty. - 2.2.2 Chair.
-The CPRC shall elect its own Chair at its first meeting of the academic year, which shall be convened by the College Dean no later than October 1. - 2.2.3 Quorum.
-Five (5) voting members of the CPRC shall constitute a quorum. - 2.2.4 Recusal.
-Any member of the CPRC must withdraw from the deliberations while a member of his or her own department is being considered.
-Faculty who participate in and/or vote in a faculty status matter at any level (DPRC, SPRC, CPRC) shall not be eligible to participate and/or vote on the same faculty status matter at a different level.
-Such faculty members shall be required to recuse themselves. - 2.2.5 Notice of Meetings.
-All members of the CPRC shall receive timely notice of all meetings. - 2.2.6 Additional Procedures.
-Other specific operational procedures of the CPRC may be established by the Committee and the College Faculty.
-Such procedures must be consistent with University policy and regulations.
+In all personnel matters, the recommendation of the SLPR shall constitute the recommendation of the College or Schools Faculty. - 2.2.2 Chair.
+The SLPR shall elect its own Chair at its first meeting of the academic year, which shall be convened by the College Dean or, in the case of independent schools, by the University Provost, no later than October 1. - 2.2.3 Quorum.
+Five (5) voting members of the SLPR shall constitute a quorum. - 2.2.4 Notice of Meetings.
+All members of the SLPR shall receive timely notice of all meetings. - 2.2.5 Additional Procedures.
+Other specific operational procedures of the SLPR may be established by the Committee and the College or independent School faculty.
+Such procedures must be consistent with University policy and regulations and the Faculty Handbook.